OctopusDeploy/docs/docs/administration/authentication/okta-authentication.md

 To use Okta authentication with Octopus you will need to:

-1. Configure Okta to trust your Octopus Deploy instance (by setting it up as an App in Okta).
+1. Configure Okta to trust your Octopus Deploy instance (by setting it up as an app in Okta).
 2. Configure your Octopus Deploy instance to trust and use Okta as an Identity Provider.

-## Configuring Okta {#Oktaauthentication-ConfiguringOkta}
+## Configure Okta {#Oktaauthentication-ConfiguringOkta}

-The first steps are to configure Okta to trust your instance of Octopus Deploy by configuring an App in your Okta account.
+The first steps are to configure Okta to trust your instance of Octopus Deploy by configuring an app in your Okta account.

-### Set Up an App {#Oktaauthentication-SetupanApp}
+### Configure an app {#Oktaauthentication-SetupanApp}

 You must first have an account at [Okta](https://www.okta.com/).
 You can sign up for a free [developer account](https://developer.okta.com/signup/).